-(A Citizen’s Income is sometimes called a Basic Income (BI), a Universal Basic Income (UBI), a Social Dividend, or a Universal Grant)
+(A Citizen’s Basic Income is sometimes called a Basic Income (BI), a Citizen’s Income (CI), a Universal Basic Income (UBI), a Social Dividend, or a Universal Grant)

-- ‘Automatic’: Someone’s Citizen’s Income would be paid weekly or monthly, automatically.
+- ‘Automatic’: Someone’s Citizen’s Basic Income would be paid weekly or monthly, automatically.

 Next: How does it work?